 - Sociological Data Analysis

-Learn more about the biology major in the UWEC course catalog.
+Learn more about the sociology major in the UWEC course catalog.

 Thinking about a bachelor’s degree in sociology?
-Here are other programs you might be interested in exploring.
+Here are other programs you may be interested in exploring.